Infineon/mqtt/README.md

    `CY_MQTT_MESSAGE_SEND_TIMEOUT_MS` | MQTT message send timeout | `DEFINES += CY_MQTT_MESSAGE_SEND_TIMEOUT_MS=3000`
    `CY_MQTT_MESSAGE_RECEIVE_TIMEOUT_MS` | MQTT message receive timeout | `DEFINES += CY_MQTT_MESSAGE_RECEIVE_TIMEOUT_MS=500`
    `CY_MQTT_MAX_RETRY_VALUE` | MQTT library retry mechanism for MQTT publish/subscribe/unsubscribe messages if the acknowledgement is not received from the broker on time.
 You can configure the maximum number of retries. | `DEFINES += CY_MQTT_MAX_RETRY_VALUE=3`
+   `CY_MQTT_MAX_OUTGOING_PUBLISHES` | If user need to perform multiple publish operations simultaneously on a single MQTT instance, then `CY_MQTT_MAX_OUTGOING_PUBLISHES` macro needs be configured with the number of simultaneous publish operation that user wants to perform.
+For the default value of this macro, refer to MQTT library API header file.
+This macro can be configured by adding a define in the application Makefile. | `DEFINES += CY_MQTT_MAX_OUTGOING_PUBLISHES=2`
+   `CY_MQTT_MAX_OUTGOING_SUBSCRIBES` | If user need to perform multiple subscribe operations simultaneously on a single MQTT instance, then `CY_MQTT_MAX_OUTGOING_SUBSCRIBES` macro needs be configured with the number of simultaneous subscribe operation that user wants to perform.
+For the default value of this macro, refer to MQTT library API header file.
+This macro can be configured by adding a define in the application Makefile. | `DEFINES += CY_MQTT_MAX_OUTGOING_SUBSCRIBES=2`
    `MQTT_PINGRESP_TIMEOUT_MS` | A "reasonable amount of time" (timeout value) to wait for keepalive response from the MQTT broker | `DEFINES += MQTT_PINGRESP_TIMEOUT_MS=5000`
    `MQTT_RECV_POLLING_TIMEOUT_MS` | A "maximum polling duration" that is allowed without any data reception from the network for the incoming packet | `DEFINES += MQTT_RECV_POLLING_TIMEOUT_MS=1000`
    `MQTT_SEND_RETRY_TIMEOUT_MS` | A "maximum duration" that is allowed for no data transmission over the network through the transport send function | `DEFINES += MQTT_SEND_RETRY_TIMEOUT_MS=500`